-Who's Who Among Students in American Universities and Colleges: Students are admitted annually on the basis of scholarship, leadership and service.
-Nominations are presented to the Honors Committee for final selection.
+Sr. Mary Constance Walsh, RSM Society: Students are admitted annually for upholding the ideals of academic excellence and leadership and service as set forth by Sr. Mary Constance Walsh.
+Nominations are presented to the Student Awards Committee for final selection.